The Hijab

 idea that "exposed flesh" is not as tempting as exposed hair?
 This

-traditional style of dress also has health implications, (see Middle Eastern women may have vitamin D
+traditional style of dress also has health implications as it results in vitamin D deficiency even

-believe that God (in His infinite wisdom) made the woman's hair part of her
+believe that God, in His infinite wisdom, made the woman's hair part of her

 family.
-We can infer from this then that a woman's face (regardless of its
+We can infer from this then that a woman's face, regardless of its

-beauty or lack thereof) will not attract any unwanted attention, and only the
+beauty or lack thereof, will not attract any unwanted attention, and only the

 exposed hair will provide a "turn on".